laktak/chkbit/README.md

 - https://github.com/laktak/chkbit/releases

-Prereleased versions can be found directly on the [Git Action](https://github.com/laktak/chkbit/actions).
-Click on the latest action and look for `prerelease-artifacts` at the bottom.
+Prereleased versions can be found directly on the [GitHub Action](https://github.com/laktak/chkbit/actions).
+Click on the latest `ci` action and look for `prerelease-artifacts` at the bottom.

 ### Homebrew (macOS and Linux)